-It assumed that you have an understanding of international humanitarian concepts principles, standards and terminology.
-If you are new to aid work it would be preferable that you complete the International Humanitarian Action Training first.
+There are no pre-requisites for this course.
+This course assumes a basic understanding of international humanitarian concepts, principles, standards and terminology.
+If you are new to aid work we recommend that you complete our Introduction to Humanitarian Response course first.

-You will benefit most from this course if you are currently working in the field and you are seeking to build your skills to be able to bring a protection lens to your work.
+You will benefit from this course if you are currently working in the field and are wanting to build your skills to be able to bring a protection lens to your work.

 Upcoming course dates